lockstockandbarrel/earth/docs/lesson1_ucs4.md

 end program count_glyphs
 ```
-That is how simple basic Unicode usage is in Fortran.
-The data will
+tHat is how simple basic Unicode usage is in Fortran.
+The data will be
-be converted from UTF-8 to UCS-4 and back again transparently.
-The
+converted from UTF-8 files to UCS-4 internal representation and back again
-CHARACTER substring indexing and intrinsic functions such as LEN(),
+transparently. __The CHARACTER substring indexing and intrinsic functions
-TRIM(), VERIFY(), INDEX(), and SCAN() are generic, and will work with
+such as LEN(), TRIM(), VERIFY(), INDEX(), and SCAN() are generic, and
-Unicode as simply as with ASCII.
+will work with Unicode as simply as with ASCII__.

 So if we create a file called "upagain.utf"
 ```text